 Plans, Policies and Implementation Mechanisms

 The province’s MGA, ALSA, and Subdivision and Development Regulation, and the County’s eight (8) plans, LUB and Subdivision and Development Appeal Board Bylaw contain the policies and regulations that help guide planning, subdivision and development within the County of Northern Lights.
 A description of and link to these documents are provided below.
 The County’s documents represent Office Consolidations that incorporate the original document approved by Bylaw, as approved by County Council, and all subsequent amendments.
 These plans are provided for convenience only.
-In case of uncertainty, the reader is advised to consult the original Bylaws, available at the Office of the County Clerk.
+In case of uncertainty, the reader is advised to consult the original Bylaws, available at the County Office.

 Municipal Government Act (MGA)